TheViet298/TheViet298/README.md

 I am a passionate programmer and technology enthusiast, aiming to become a Data Analyst or Business Analyst.

 ✨ Interests
-- Data Analysis
-- Business Intelligence
+- Business Analysis
 - Python Programming

 🌱 Current Learning
 I am currently learning and improving my skills in:
-- Python programming for data analysis
+- Python programming for business analysis
 - Data manipulation and visualization
 - SQL database management